adr-h/kypow/README.md

 If you have any "Queries" in your project, they should then be picked up and listed.
 See [Queries](#queries) for details.

+## Features
+- automatic detection of query functions in your project (See [Queries](#queries) for details)
+- allows you to safely view the SQL your query functions would generate without actually executing them
+- allows you to easily copy the generated SQL
+- allows you to simulate passing parameters to your query functions, and have the generated SQL update accordingly
+  - supports basic JSON serializable values for parameters, as well as Date/Map/Set/bigint via [telejson](https://www.npmjs.com/package/telejson)
+- automatically updates as you save your project files, via chokidar.

 ## Queries
-A valid "Query" as defined by this tool, is any function in a module that:
+A valid "Query" as defined by this tool, is any **function** that:
    - is exported
    - calls Kysely's execute() | executeTakeFirst() | executeTakeFirstOrThrow()
    - has simple parameters.